expo/fyi/eas-vcs-workflow.md

 - It respects `.gitignore` files.
 - It uploads a shallow clone of your repository to EAS Build.
 This preserves your last commit's metadata like author, message, commit hash, and so on.

-### No-VCS Workflow
+### No VCS Workflow

+If you are using a different version control system, or if you are not using any, then you can use this workflow to build your project without any Git integration.

 - It can be enabled by setting the environment variable `EAS_NO_VCS=1`.
 - It does not use any VCS tooling (like the `git` command).
-- It respects `.gitignore` files (the same as in the no-commit workflow).
+- It respects `.gitignore` files (the same as in the default workflow) or `.easignore` files.
 - It uploads a copy of your working directory to EAS Build.

-## Migration to No-Commit Workflow
+## Migration notes

+In `eas-cli@>=0.34.0` the default behavior in EAS CLI is no longer the "Full Git Workflow"; commiting your changes will not be required to run a build.
+You will be prompted to select whether you would like to migrate to the new default the first time you run a build with a new EAS CLI version.

-We have recently switched the default VCS workflow to the no-commit workflow.
-However, the full git workflow is still recommended way of using EAS Build.
-The main motivation behind that change is to simplify onboarding for new users by removing the requirement to commit every time they start a build.
+That said, there are good reasons to use that workflow; please refer to the [Full Git Workflow](#full-git-workflow) section abov for more information.
+The main motivation behind changing the default is to simplify onboarding for new users by removing the requirement to commit every time they start a build.

-If you are switching from the full git workflow to no-commit, you need to keep in mind a few limitations:
+If you are switching to the new default, you should consider the following limitations:
-- If EAS CLI happens to make any changes to the project, we can't show you the git diff.
-You will still be prompted before we make them.
+- If EAS CLI happens to make any changes to the project, we can't show you the Git diff.
+You will still be prompted before we make the changes.
-- The no-commit workflow does not use git for packaging, so there could be some inconsistencies when creating a copy of your repository to upload it to EAS Build.
+- Only the Full Git Workflow uses Git for packaging (it does a shallow clone); in other cases, EAS CLI attempts to mimic this behavior, but there could be some inconsistencies between `git clone` and our algorithm.
   - If you have multiple `.gitignore` files, they are applied in isolation starting from the root, so if you have an ignore rule like `test/example` in the parent directory and `!example/example1` in the `test` directory then the entire `example` directory will still be ignored.
   - The `node_modules` directory is ignored by default.
-  - Even if you are using git-crypt, all the files are uploaded as they are in your project directory.
+  - Even if you are using `git-crypt`, all the files are uploaded as they are in your project directory.
 This means all sensitive files could be uploaded to EAS Build in a non-encrypted state.
 - When EAS Build processes your build in the cloud, the `.git` directory is not present there.
-This might affect some of the tools that rely on git to read certain values, e.g. sentry includes the commit hash when uploading source maps.
+This might affect some of the tools that rely on git to read certain values, e.g. Sentry includes the commit hash when uploading source maps.
 - [macOS case-sensitivity issues](https://github.com/expo/fyi/blob/master/macos-ignorecase.md) won't affect you when you use this workflow, but it will still affect anyone that clones that repository.